drewsmug/basics/trivia/02-random/README.md

-What does the bfd in libbfd standfor?
+What does the bfd in libbfd stand for?
 What is its origin?

 What package contains as and ld?

-What does armel vs armhf mean?
+What do armel and armhf mean?

 What is the Linaro project?